 Dawn, a 1985 graduate of Eastern Mennonite University, began her library experience at the Staunton Public Library while living in Waynesboro, Virginia.
 In 1994 she relocated to Lancaster Pennsylvania, where she was employed at the Lancaster County Public Library.
 Dawn was happy to move back to “the Shenandoah Valley” and began her work with EMU in 2006 as the technical/reference assistant.
 Dawn enjoys learning about all aspects of library work as well as getting to know the students that she works with at the front desk.

 Dawn lives with her husband Doug and three children.
 She enjoys traveling, hiking, reading and knitting/crocheting.

 Audrey grew up in East Petersburg, Lancaster Co., PA and graduated from Lancaster Mennonite High School.
 She graduated from Eastern Mennonite University with a B.A. in Mathematics.
 Her love of reading led her to work in the library in high school and college.
 Upon graduation she started working full time in the library as a cataloging and acquisitions assistant.
 She enjoys working with computers and new technology which led to her current position of Acquisitions & Technology Services Manager.
-In 2014 she started working on a graduate degree in Library & Information Science at the University of South Carolina.
+In 2017 she completed a graduate degree in Library & Information Science from the University of South Carolina.
 Her hobbies include singing and doing a variety of crafts, especially counted cross-stitching.

 Jennifer comes to EMU from plains of the Midwest having grown up in Illinois and attended college & graduate school in Indiana.
 Travel and study experiences in Haiti, the Dominican Republic, and Finland have provided a wider world view.
 Jennifer has seen great changes in the library world since receiving her library degree in 1988.
 She enjoys seeing how these changes will better serve libraries and their patrons.
 Jennifer received a 2nd Master’s degree in Applied Women’s Studies during her sabbatical in 1999-2000.